 15th century Kilchoan grave slab

 This grave slab shows a kneeling figure playing a low-headed harp.
-The relief is high but the surface is abraded away so no details are visible. the rest of the slab contains a large sword and other figures. more info from the Wire Branch of the Clarsach Society.
+The surface is abraded away so no details are visible. the rest of the slab contains a large sword, and a figure of a bishop or churchman as well as other motifs.

 Late 15th century Keills grave slab